qMRLab/qMRLab/docs/source/qmrflow_intro.rst

 - In case that the workflow is interrupted for any reason, pipeline execution can be resumed from where it left off.

-Run qMRFlow with Docker 🐳
+Use qMRFlow with Docker 🐳
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you have Docker installed on your computer, getting started with qMRFlow is
 a few steps away.